Parish History

 Honoring the Past, Building the Future

-Mary, Mother of God Parish was founded through the unification of two beloved Catholic communities—St. Monica Church and St. Patrick Church—along with St. Patrick School, which continues to form young hearts and minds in the Catholic tradition.
-Together, these communities represent over a century of Catholic life, service, and sacramental grace in Washington, Illinois.
+Mary, Mother of God Parish was formed through the unification of two faith-filled communities—St. Monica Churchand St. Patrick Church—along with the ongoing ministry of St. Patrick School.
+Together, these communities represent over 150 years of Catholic life in the Washington and East Peoria area.

 Stay connected with what’s happening across our parish.